Psyhang/PsyHang.github.io/_pages/about.md

 Feel free to contact me through email if you would like to communicate!  o(*￣▽￣*)ブ

-I would appreciate you can invest me as well :D
+I would appreciate if you could invest in me as well :D

 Last updated: 08/2024